Lebanon Real Estate and Homes For SaleCity

 How to get around in Lebanon

 A vehicle is a must-have for comfortable living in Lebanon.
-The city doesn’t have a public transit system and an Uber or Lyft would cost a small fortune to get downtown if you can find one.
-As far as getting around on foot or on by bike, you may want to think twice.
+The city doesn’t have a public transit system and an Uber or Lyft would cost a small fortune to get to downtown Nashville if you can find one.
+As far as getting around on foot or by bike, you may want to think twice.
 Most roads have narrow shoulders and fast-moving traffic.

 Walk Score ®